Pictures of Great Smoky Mountains in Fall and Gatlinburg, Tennessee

-The humidity and frequent rainfall which falls in the Smoky Mountains, averaging more there than anywhere outside of the Pacific northwest parts of the U.S., accounts for a perpetual misty or hazy look...thus the "smoky" part of the name.
-Unfortunately in today's age, pollution also accounts for some of this.
+The humidity and frequent rainfall which falls in the Smoky Mountains, averaging more there than anywhere outside of the Pacific northwest parts of the U.S., accounts for a perpetual misty or hazy look thus the "smoky" part of the name.
+Unfortunately today pollution also accounts for some of this.

 My husband and I enjoyed our hike to the top of Clingmans Dome and enjoyed some pretty scenery as can be seen via our photos.

 This site that we visited in October of 1971 had been closed in January of 2008 and was supposed to have been demolished to make way for more condominiums to be built on that spot.
-Instead, and after that did not take place , it has reopened on the same location and is now known as Christ in the Smokies.
+That did not take place.
+It has reopened on the same location and is now known as Christ in the Smokies.

 It is located near the Sky Lift in Gatlinburg and we thought that we would see what this attraction held inside of its doors.

 The face of Jesus carved into the massive six ton hunk of carrara marble outside seems to follow one no matter which way one walks.

 Inside there are life sized figures, paintings, music and things of interest showing aspects of the life of Jesus Christ.